openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The following additional claims are defined for authorization details of type `openid_credential` and this Credential format.

 * `credential_definition`: OPTIONAL.
-Object containing the detailed description of the Credential consisting of the following parameter:
+Object containing the detailed description of the Credential.
+It consists of the following parameters defined by this specification:
     * `@context`: OPTIONAL.
 Array as defined in (#server-metadata-ldp-vc).
 It MUST only be present if the `format` claim is present in the root of the authorization details object.
 It MUST not be present otherwise.
     * `type`: OPTIONAL.
 Array as defined in (#server-metadata-ldp-vc).
 This claim contains the type values the Wallet requests authorization for at the Credential Issuer.
 MUST only be present if the `@context` claim is present.
     * `credentialSubject`: OPTIONAL.
 Object as defined in (#server-metadata-sd-jwt-vc) excluding the `display` and `value_type` parameters. `mandatory` parameter here is used by the Wallet to indicate to the Issuer that it only accepts Credential(s) issued with those claim(s).